-Fail to prepare, prepare to…
+2. Fail to prepare, prepare to…

 If your budget allows it, and you have marketing minions, then your team members can handle some of that stuff for you.
 But otherwise, you should make sure you’re placing your trust in some solid forms of social media management automation.

 Develop a posting schedule that covers you for the next few weeks.
 A content calendar will help you to stay on track.
-You need to tie your social posts in with your overall marketing strategy and ensure your updates are relevant, high quality and most of all being posted at optimal times.
+You need to tie your social posts in with your overall marketing strategy and ensure your updates are relevant, high quality, and, most of all, being posted at optimal times.

 Programs like IFTTT can also take a lot of work off your hands.
 It’s definitely worth your time to learn how to use it.
 Once you become semi-proficient with it, you’ll feel a huge workload reduction.
-Schedule your content in an easy and comfortable way using simple social media schedulers like SocialChief.
+Schedule your content in an easy and comfortable way using simple social media schedulers like SocialBee.

 There is a myriad of helpful social media management tools that will make it way more comfortable to maintain your social network presence.
 The functionality varies greatly, but mixing a couple of programs up can get you just the thing you need.

-This recent post from the Quuu blog can introduce you to just a few of the top products you might want to add to your roster of ‘go-to’ tools:
+This recent post from the Quuu blog can introduce you to just a few of the top products you might want to add to your roster of ‘go-to’ tools.

-Some of the best social media management software include Buffer, ContentCal, Sprout Social, Zapier, Tailwind, and, of course, Quuu.
+Some of the best social media management software include Buffer, ContentCal, SproutSocial, Zapier, Tailwind, and, of course, Quuu.
 Every major social media marketing specialist uses at least one of these.